Careers in General Practice in Bristol, North Somerset & South Gloucestershire

 The Christchurch site also recently refurbished a clinical treatment suite providing a twice weekly wound management service.

 ‘We value your health and wellbeing’ reflects DHG’s ethos for both the population it serves and for our staff.

 A merger in April 2018 made DHG the second largest practice in South Gloucestershire.
 We have focused on retaining the closeness and integration of a small practice and restructured our approach so the clinical team have the time and space to enjoy the work that they do.

-Our team consists of ten GP partners and five salaried GPs.
-The multi-disciplinary team includes four paramedics, two clinical pharmacists, ten nurses, six healthcare assistants and one clinical coordinator.
-DHG is managed by two Executive Managers, thirteen lead assistants and thirteen patient assistants.
+Our team consists of nine GP partners and thirteen salaried GPs.
+The multi-disciplinary team includes four practice paramedics, four clinical pharmacists, seven nurses, seven

 We operate a daily triage service alongside scheduled appointments, provided by a range of healthcare professionals.
-Triage is provided by two doctors daily which make a busy job more enjoyable and enables supported learning.
+Our Covid related adaptations have led to triage being provided by five doctors and a pharmacist daily which make a busy job more enjoyable and enables supported learning.

 DHG offers scheduled GP sessions which are the same in the morning and afternoon (14 appts x 15 minutes) with one visit per session.
 We offer flexibility around start times to meet your needs.

 What we offer